Heading Out of Mt Gambier, South Australia - Cycling Across Australia

 Yachts at Port Fairy, Victoria

-Our last stop before holidays was Warrnambool.
-It’s a short 27km ride from Port Fairy and you can get off the main highway for much of the way if you choose.
-The shoulder, however, is quite wide in most places and if you’ve made it this far, the traffic isn’t anywhere near the hassle it was earlier on.
-There’s a picturesque detour, down and around Tower Hill if you have the time.
+Our last stop before the holidays was Warrnambool.
+It’s a short 27km ride from Port Fairy, and you can get off the main highway if you choose.
+However, the shoulder is quite broad in most places, and if you’ve made it this far, the traffic isn’t near the hassle it was earlier on.
+There’s a picturesque detour down and around Tower Hill if you have the time.

 Our first stop was the train station to book our tickets ($31 each) to Melbourne for the next day.
-The guy selling the tickets couldn’t guarantee we could get the bikes on the train but said we should just turn up and see.
-Apparently it’s at the discretion of the conductor.
-In truth he seemed to take a bit much pleasure in breaking the news which got up Tim’s nose no end.
+The guy selling the tickets couldn’t guarantee getting the bikes on the train but said we should turn up and see.
+Apparently, it’s at the discretion of the conductor.
+In truth, he seemed to take a bit much pleasure in breaking the news, which got up Tim’s nose no end.

-We then headed down to Fig Tree Holiday Village where we wimped out again and grabbed a cabin with private facilities just outside the door for $75.
+We then headed down to Fig Tree Holiday Village (Now Warrnambool Caravan Park), where we wimped out again and grabbed a cabin with private facilities just outside the door for $75.
 It has an indoor pool if you’re up for a swim and is a short walk into the main street.
-The girl behind the counter was very chirpy and helpful which makes all the difference to our impression of the place.
+The girl behind the counter was very chirpy and helpful, which made all the difference to our impression of the place.

 Lookout, Tower Hill, Victoria - Cycling Across Australia